The Shinshar Duel

 Shinshar Duel

-A Shinshar may only be called for after multiple GMCs or a single PC has been killed during a scene.
-It should be used with extreme caution as it assures that only one character will survive the duel.
+A Shinshar may only be called for after multiple NPC casualties or multiple PCs have been Stressed Out during a single scene involving combat.
+It should be used with *extreme caution* as it assures that only one character will survive the duel.

-- Each challenge in a Shinshar Duel represents an individual GMC acting as a champion for a group.
+- Each challenge in a Shinshar Duel represents an individual NPC acting as a champion for a group.

 - The Cohort chooses their champion.

-- After the duel begins, no other PC may act (all turns are forfeit) without being drawn into the Obelisk.
+- After the duel begins, no other PC may act without being drawn into the Obelisk.

 - A Shinshar Duel will persist from round-to-round and ends when only one champion remains.

-- The usual rule for exceeding ten (10) Stress does not take a champion out of the scene.
-Only when exceeding five (5) Agony does a character fall.
+- Only when reaching five (5) Agony does a character fall.
 If this is a PC, it should be a climactic moment.